Blueprint library/dms

 The $180,000 laminated copy

-The operator opens the SOP on their workstation—version 3.1, the one they printed last month and laminated for the clean room.
+The operator opens the procedure on their workstation.
+Version 3.1, the one they printed last month and laminated for the clean room.
 The procedure says to add Excipient B at 45°C. They add it at 45°C. The batch fails.

 This batch cost $180,000.
 The investigation took two weeks.
 The 483 observation read: "Failure to ensure that production personnel have access to the current version of applicable procedures."